jbq/pkg-salt/doc/topics/pillar/index.rst

       '*':
         - packages

+In the above top file, it is declared that in the 'base' environment, the glob matching all minions will have the pillar data found in the 'packages' pillar available to it.
+Assuming the 'pillar_roots' value of '/srv/salt' taken from above, the 'packages' pillar would be located at '/srv/salt/packages.sls'.

-This further example shows how to use other standard top matching types (grain matching is used in this example) to deliver specific salt pillar data to minions with different ``os`` grains:
+Another example shows how to use other standard top matching types to deliver specific salt pillar data to minions with different properties.

+Here is an example using the 'grains' matcher to target pillars to minions by their 'os' grain:

 .. code-block:: yaml